whoismyvoice/whoismyvoice.co/infrastructure/README.md

 `global/locktable` in order to ensure a plan is only executed from one place at a time.

+### `server/production`

+The production plan manages the S3 Bucket(s), CloudFront Distribution(s), and Route53 DNS record(s) for the statically hosted site.

+If this is your first time running `terraform` commands for this plan on this computer

+    terraform init

+When ready to check the resources for changes run

+    terraform plan \
+        -var-file=../../config/secrets.json \
+        -out=server-production.tfplan

+To execute the plan identified by the previous command

+    terraform apply server-production.tfplan

 ### `lambda/gateway`

 The gateway plan manages the API Gateway and Lambda functions used by the front